-After two years of delays and a federal investigation into enticements used to gain foreign investors for the plant, the McLean, Va.-based GreenTech says it will erect steel support structures for the facility and has invited the Mississippi media to Tunica to witness the event on Wednesday afternoon.
+After two years of delays and a federal investigation into enticements used to gain foreign investors for the plant, the McLean, Va.-based GreenTech erected steel support structures for the facility Wednesday and invited the Mississippi media to Tunica to witness the event .

 The maker of what it describes as environmentally friendly, energy-efficient vehicles says the plant’s entire exterior structure, including walls and roof, should be completed by the middle of March, allowing for the company to begin moving its production capability into the building.

 GreenTech Automotive. or GTA, operates a pilot manufacturing facility in a converted elevator factory in nearby Horn Lake where it is said to be producing the MyCar, an electric vehicle that is a cross between a golf cart-sized vehicle and a conventional automobile.
 The MyCars are slow-moving neighborhood vehicles that are prohibited on U.S. Highways, according to the Associated Press.

 Since the 2009 groundbreaking, GreenTech has changed its business plan.
 Instead of producing versions of the four prototypes it showcased then, including hybrid cars, it now says its plant, when built, will have the capacity to make 30,000 electric vehicles each year, including a sedan and the small electric MyCars.
 It now aims to have the first ones rolling off the line in Tunica by April, the AP reported last summer.